zzh-SJTU/zhe_hao_Zhang.github.io/index.md

 supervision of [Prof.Shuai Li](https://shuaili8.github.io), I am working on solve the catastrophic forgetting problem with large domain shift for the task of image classification.

 ## Projects
+- Natural Language Processing
-- Improve the RNN's performance of SLU (Spoken Language Understanding) using pre-trained BERT and token projection.
+-- Improve the RNN's performance of SLU (Spoken Language Understanding) using pre-trained BERT and token projection.
 Code can be found [here](https://github.com/zzh-SJTU/SLU-with-pretrained-model).
 - Implement a simplified version of SIFT including blob detection, computing descriptor, RANSAC algorithm and image alignment.
 Code can be found [here](https://github.com/zzh-SJTU/SIFT_implement).
 - Implement hough transform to find circles in images. (sequence labeling, edge detector).
 Code can be found [here](https://github.com/zzh-SJTU/hough_transform).
 - Implement Louvain algorithm for community detection.
 Code can be found [here](https://github.com/zzh-SJTU/Community_detection).